 "However, the limited field of candidates meant that the election was not genuinely competitive," they said in a written statement.
 "The candidates who did run were able to campaign in a free atmosphere and to present their views to voters, but the campaign overall failed to engage the public's interest."

-Several of Sarksyan's potential rivals decided not to run in the election because they feared the election would be skewed in the president's favour.
+Several of Sarksyan's potential rivals decided not to run in the election because they feared the election would be skewed in the president's favor.